The Birth of PINAC: Carlos Miller's Story

-It all started 11 years ago when five Miami police officers pounced on me for photographing them against their wishes, bashing my head into the pavement while driving their knees into my back, twisting my wrist backwards while threatening to taser me if I did not stop objecting to their unlawful arrest.
+It all started 11 years ago in 2007 when five Miami police officers pounced on me for photographing them against their wishes, bashing my head into the pavement while driving their knees into my back, twisting my wrist backwards while threatening to taser me if I did not stop objecting to their unlawful arrest.

 Or as they phrased it, if I did not “stop resisting.”

 It was a brutal arrest that left me bloodied, bruised and battered in the county jail on nine misdemeanor charges; a payback beatdown for not bowing down to their authority.